jason810496/blog/content/intern/2024-09-19-appier-summer-intern/index.en.md

 ## Team and Mentorship

-The Data Platform Team consists of fewer than 10 people. <br>
+As for the Data Platform Team. <br>
 Since it isn't a Product Team, there are no frontend specialists, only Backend and Data Engineers. <br>

 I had two mentors: <br>